Site icon Circuit Ideas for You

 Conclusion:

-The Simple Charger Breakdown Alarm Circuit is an easy and useful way to keep an eye on how a charger is working.
+This Simple Charger Breakdown Alarm Circuit is easy and helpful.

-It uses basic electronic parts to give both a light LED and a sound buzzer warning if something goes wrong.
+It uses basic parts to give light LED and sound buzzer if charger stops working.

 References: